|

 inside the alter ego, making the hero's abilities a part of his personal

+journey.
 Perhaps the most regular-guy superhero you could get was Gary Hobson,

 the hero of CBS's Early Edition.
 Gary had no powers, just a copy